freerafiki/PlenopticToolbox2.0/python/samples/README.md

 The samples given here are intended to give some hints about how to use the available code:

-Now three major scripts are provided, more can be added in case of request (just write me at lpa@informatik.uni-kiel.de)
+Now three major scripts are provided, more can be added in case of request (just write me at bagigi@disroot.org)

 Older scripts or basic programs are also available in the [other_stuff](https://github.com/PlenopticToolbox/PlenopticToolbox2.0/tree/master/python/samples/other_stuff) page.